CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     variable for an HTTP GET.
 Here's what the process should look like:
     ![a bugs life 2](../images/a-bugs-life-2.png)<br>

+#### Capture commitId via Autoform
+  - Now we need a way for resolvers to enter the commit ID.
+Open

   - Save "A Bug's Life" now.
 In section 3 we'll build a page to capture data related to bug tasks, where a resolver will enter the commit ID.
     For the time being, to test our REST adapter we'll just submit a bug with commitId already populated.
 Post a new request with something like this:
     ```json
     {
       "title": "Missing documentation on external Error Handler processes",
       "description": "Someone needs to step up.
-I'm not saying who.",
+I'm not saying who...",
       "severity": 2,
       "commitId": "52c7b84"
     }